|

-Radio is not only a publishing tool, but it's also a desktop information collector.
-On most weblogds you will find one of these xml icons.
+Thoughts on Radio Radio is not only a publishing tool, but it's also a desktop information collector.
+On most weblogds you will find one of these icons.
 Click it and you'll see something that looks like my web page, but without any of the graphics and layout formatting, instead it looks like a whole extra pile of crap.
 That's XML, or eXtensible Markup Language.
 Another language to enable computers to talk amongst themselves.

 The computer conversation in this case is between my desktop version of Radio 8 and all of the XML files I've told Radio I want to "listen" to.
 Once an hour Radio acts like a web dustbuster and vacuums up all of the files I've subscribed to, filters out those parts I've read, and creates a web page for browsing this news at my leisure.
 Looking at my own webserver logds I see that the XML file for this site was grabbed 30 times in the eight hours since midnight today and 137 times on Thursday.